All Episodes

 Now, speaking of the smoking ban and the previous caller about drinking, drinking is next.

-They're going to go after you know the You can't take away the rights of the tobacco companies, a legal product, without jeopardizing every everybody else's rights.
+They're going to go after, you know, you can't take away the rights of the tobacco companies, a legal product, without jeopardizing everybody else's rights.

-It's the money that came from the court law or the uh tobacco lawsuits.
+It's the money that came from the court law or the tobacco lawsuits.

-Whether it was a separate one in Minnesota or the nationwide settlement, the master settlement agreement nationwide.
+Whether it was the separate one in Minnesota or the nationwide settlement, the master settlement agreement nationwide.

 They've tried it in their homes in Montgomery County, Maryland.